-The dividend discount model values a stock based on its dividends.
+The dividend discount model is used to calculate the share prices of stock from dividends.
 It uses a discount rate to convert all of the stock’s expected future dividend payments into a single, theoretical stock price, which you can compare to the actual market price.
 If the market price is greater than the model’s price, the market may be overvaluing the stock.
 If the market price is less than the model’s price, the stock may be undervalued.
-The model’s output stock value is sensitive to its estimates, so use it as a supplement to other stock selection tools, instead of as a lone decision factor.

-Estimate the required rate of return of the stock, which is the minimum rate of return you would require to invest in the stock.
+- Estimate the required rate of return of the stock, which is the minimum rate of return you would require to invest in the stock.
 It is also the return you could earn on a similar stock or investment.
 A stock with more risk has a higher required rate of return, while a stock with less risk has a lower required rate of return.
-In this example, assume you require a 10 percent rate of return on the stock.
+In our example, we’ll choose a 10 percent rate of return on the stock.

-Estimate the stable rate at which you expect the company and its dividend payments to grow per year forever.
+- Estimate the stable rate at which you expect the company and its dividend payments to grow per year forever.
 A company may provide a target growth rate in its annual report.
 If not, you can make your own estimate based on your future expectations of the company’s growth.
-In this example, assume the company’s dividends will grow at 2 percent per year forever.
+We will assume the company’s dividends will grow at 2 percent per year forever.